 The DMS continues on its path…

-During this year’s Annual General Meeting for active members of the Dunedin Music Society, some of the highlights presented by General Director, Maestro Stephen P Brown included further increases in the number of events hosted by the DMS, increases in income from both audience donations and State grants, and an increase in the number of people who participate in and benefit from DMS services.
+During this year’s Annual General Meeting for active members of the Dunedin Music Society, some of the highlights presented by former General Director, Stephen P Brown included further increases in the number of events hosted by the DMS, increases in income from both audience donations and State grants, and an increase in the number of people who participate in and benefit from DMS services.
 He also expressed joy at the menu of current DMS activities, including:

 - Dunedin Concert Band